lucasjellema/speakerpool-app/README.md

 - Centralized data service for consistent data access
 - In-memory data storage with event-based updates
 - Custom events for real-time UI updates
-- Delta file support for persisting changes to external storage
-- Ability to override specific speaker data via delta files
-- Dynamic delta file naming based on speaker's unique ID
+- User-specific delta files: Authenticated users' profile changes are saved to and loaded from personal delta files (e.g., `[UserNameFromJWT].json`) via secure API Gateway endpoints.
+- Automatic merging of user-specific data: On login, a speaker's delta data is fetched and merged with the main dataset, providing a personalized view.
-- Smart handling of empty or invalid delta files
+- Robust handling of missing or empty user-specific delta files.

 ### Modular Architecture
 - ES6 modules for code organization